 Your resume needs to solve a problem for employers (which is why they’re hiring).
 It is your most important tool to landing an interview, and ultimately a job.

-Which type of resume is best depends on the situation.
-For each job application, choose the format that best represents you in the context of the job you’re applying for.
+Which type of resume layout is best depends on the situation.
+For each job application, choose the layout that best represents you in the context of the job you’re applying for.

 Long gone are the days when recruiters and employers sit in uninterrupted silence and carefully read multi-page resumes from cover to cover.
 Nowadays, interruptions and distractions are the norm, and recruiters' time is increasingly crunched.